vkeshav300/cpm/README.md

 ```
 echo -e "\x1b[38;5;196mTest\x1b[0m"
 ```
-This should appear red in your terminal.
-Most modern terminals support this feature.
+This should print the text "Test" in a red-ish color.
+Most modern terminals support coloring using ANSI Escape Codes.